 Since completing his medical training, Chinn has served his country both domestically and overseas in a number of roles, including as director of Tricare Region West/Pacific, chief of the Navy Medical Corps, United States Pacific Command surgeon and as the dual-hatted director of the Research & Development Directorate (J9) of the Defense Health Agency and U.S. Army Medical Research and Materiel Command deputy commander.
 His most recent assignment was as the acting deputy director of the Defense Health Agency.
 His accomplished career as a doctor and leader with the U.S. Navy makes him a vital asset as he strives to help the Military Health System deliver an integrated system of readiness and health.

 Chinn is the Joint Staff surgeon at the Pentagon, Washington, D.C.
 He serves as the chief medical advisor to the chairman of the Joint Chiefs of Staff, providing advice to the chairman, the Joint Staff and the combatant commanders.
 He coordinates all issues related to health services to include operational medicine, force health protection and readiness among the combatant commands, the Office of the Secretary of Defense and the services.

 Chinn is a Fleet Marine Force qualified officer.
-His personal decorations include the Defense Superior Service Medal, Legion of Merit with Gold Star, Meritorious Service Medal with two Gold Stars, Navy and Marine Corps Commendation Medal with Gold Star, Navy and Marine Corps Achievement Medal and various unit and service awards.
+His personal decorations include the Defense Superior Service Medal (two awards), Legion of Merit (three awards), Meritorious Service Medical (three awards), Navy and Marine Corps Commendation Medal (three awards), Navy and Marine Corps Achievement Medal and various unit and service awards.